davidcana/ZPT-JS/README.md

         </body>
     </html>

-Please, take a look to https://github.com/davidcana/ZPT-JS/wiki for more information about ZPT-JS.
+Please, take a look to [the ZPT-JS wiki](https://github.com/davidcana/ZPT-JS/wiki) for more information about ZPT-JS.